 Most importantly?
 Practice that fire safety plan so that everyone knows how to react if that situation truly did occur!

-Fire Safety is so important in your home, and with resources like Operation Save A Life and their partnerships, it’s possible to have your home be the safest it can possibly be!
+Fire Safety is so important in your home.
 As a community, we can help prevent a fire and save a life through preparedness and education.